jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

     _Note: If you test with more than two servers, repeat the command, replacing the unique node name and unique port offset for each server._
 6. This deploys `service/target/jboss-cluster-ha-singleton-service.jar` to the running instance of the additional server.

 7. To verify the application deployed to each server instance, check the server logs.
-All instances should have the following messages:
+All instances should have the following message:

-        INFO  [org.jboss.as.clustering.singleton] (SingletonService lifecycle - 1) JBAS010342: nodeOne/cluster elected as the singleton provider of the jboss.quickstart.ejb.ha.singleton service
+        INFO  [org.jboss.as.clustering.singleton] (SingletonService lifecycle - 1) JBAS010342: Node1/cluster elected as the singleton provider of the jboss.quickstart.ejb.ha.singleton service

-        Only nodeOne (or even one instance) will have a message:
+   Only `Node1` will have this message:

         INFO  [org.jboss.as.clustering.singleton] (SingletonService lifecycle - 1) JBAS010340: This node will now operate as the singleton provider of the jboss.quickstart.ejb.ha.singleton service

     You also see the following warning in the server logs.
 As mentioned above, this quickstart accesses the class `org.jboss.as.clustering.singleton.SingletonService`, which is part of the JBoss EAP private API.
 This server log message provides an additional warning about the use of the private API.

         WARN  [org.jboss.as.dependency.private] (MSC service thread 1-11) JBAS018567: Deployment "deployment.jboss-cluster-ha-singleton-service.jar" is using a private module ("org.jboss.as.clustering.singleton:main") which may be changed or removed in future versions without notice.

 8. The timer on the started node will log a message every 10 seconds.
+If you stop the `Node1` server, you see messages in the `Node2` server console indicating it is now the singleton provider.

 9. If you prefer to use a special node, the election-policy can be used.
-   In the example, the node with the name `node1` will be used as master, if it is available.
+   In the example, the node with the name `Node1` will be used as master, if it is available.
    If it has failed or shutdown, any other node will be used.